g3tsyst3m/g3tsyst3m.github.io/_posts/2024-10-16-Creative UAC Bypass Methods for the Modern Era.md

 🔒 Bonus Content for Subscribers (COM objects - A Deeper exploration) -

-> Description
-> This is a deeper investigation into COM objects prompted by a curious reader of my blog.
+> Description: This is a deeper investigation into COM objects prompted by a curious reader of my blog.
 This supplements the COM Object UAC bypass method I write about on by UAC bypasses for the modern era post.

 🗒️ [Access Writeup Here](https://ko-fi.com/s/4bde51ae7b) 🗒️